Scheduling of Inspections

 The Church of England provided guidance on SIAMS inspections (September 2021) which outlined the main points for schools to note regarding the scheduling of inspections.

-SIAMS will develop from September 2023.
+SIAMS developed from September 2023.
 For further information, please click here.

 Christian Vision